akonPAPA/taskboard-lite-api/README.md

 Comment rules:

-- `AuthorName` is required and limited to 100 characters.
+- `AuthorName` is required and limited to 100 chars.
-- `Body` is required and limited to 1,000 characters.
+- `Body` is required and limited to 1,000 chars.

 ## Database Schema Overview